 Beware of toxic plants

 A select few plants can be toxic to pets.
-It’s worth going round your house and garden to check whether any plants you have could be harmful to your new pet.
+It’s worth going around your house and garden to check whether any plants you have could be harmful to your new pet.
 For example, lilies are poisonous to cats.

 Foods poisonous to pets